Growing lettuce from seed is simple, and so rewarding. In this post, I will show you exactly when and how to plant lettuce seeds for the best results.

 When To Plant Lettuce Seeds

-Lettuce seeds germinate best in the cooler temperatures of spring or fall.
-If it’s too hot, they won’t germinate.
+Lettuce seeds grow best in cool temperatures ranging between 60-70°F. In fact, if it’s too hot they won’t germinate.

-So, the best time to plant lettuce seeds is as soon as the ground is workable in very early spring, or once the temps start to cool down in late summer or early fall.
+So, the ideal time to direct sow them is as soon as the ground is workable in very early spring, or once it starts to cool down in late summer or early fall.
+Otherwise start them indoors 3-4 weeks before your average last spring frost date.

 Lettuce Seeds Germination Time

-If the soil is too warm, dry, or wet, or if there’s no light, it will inhibit germination.
-So, if your lettuce seeds aren’t growing, then check the temperature, light, and moisture levels.
+If the soil is too warm, dry, or wet, or if there’s no light, it will slow down or inhibit germination.
+So, if yours aren’t sprouting, then check that the temperature is between 60°F, the seeds are getting some light, and the soil is damp but not soggy.

 What Do Lettuce Seedlings Look Like?